six-two/mkdocs-placeholder-plugin/docs/configuration.md

 There are three different setups you can do:

 1) Point it to an existing file with CSS code.
-    In this case the plugin will append its own code (leaving your code in place) and ensure that the file is sourced.
+    In this case, the plugin will append its own code (leaving your code in place) and ensure that the file is sourced.
     You can use this to add custom styling for placeholder elements.
 2) Point to an empty / non-existent file.
-    In this case the plugin will create the file and fill it with the default styling.
+    In this case, the plugin will create the file and fill it with the default styling.
 3) Specify an empty string (`""`).
-    In this case the plugin will *not* provide any styles, so you have total control over (and responsibility for) the visual representation of placeholders, input fields, automatic input tables, etc.
+    In this case, the plugin will *not* provide any styles, so you have total control over (and responsibility for) the visual representation of placeholders, input fields, automatic input tables, etc.

 CSS file.
-If it exists, the contents will be appended to. add empty string to not include the default styles
+If it exists, the contents will be appended to.
+Add an empty string to not include the default styles

 ### placeholder_extra_js